-- choose an engagement ring style that speaks to her personality—after all, she’ll be the one wearing it, right?
-Be receptive to her dropping subtle hints with respect to her preferred diamond shape, the metal of the band, vintage vs. modern, bold or understated, white diamond vs. natural fancy colored, …
+- Choose an engagement ring style that speaks to her personality—after all, she’ll be the one wearing it.
+Be receptive when she drops subtle hints about her preferred diamond shape, the metal of the band, vintage vs. modern, bold or understated, white diamond vs. natural fancy colored;

-- ideally, visit a local jewelry retailer to get a sense of the quality of the stone that falls within your budget; experienced and non-commissioned diamond and jewelry experts will be able to elaborate on the 4Cs and answer your questions in layman’s terms;
+- ideally, visit a handful of local jewelry retailers to get a sense of the quality of the stone that falls within your budget; experienced and non-commissioned diamond and jewelry experts will be able to elaborate on the 4Cs and answer your questions in layman’s terms;

-- looking to save a little on her engagement ring?
+- Want to save a little on her diamond engagement ring?
 Then consider buying it online.
 We’re big fans of James Allen and Blue Nile—both of which offer spectacular return and exchange policies, free insured shipping, and complimentary engagement ring resizing;

-- if your proposal intentions are an open secret, then it’s acceptable to go ring shopping together.
+- If your proposal intentions are an open secret, then it’s acceptable to go ring shopping together.
 The benefit?
 Well, she’ll get the exact ring she wants.
 You’ll save time and know that the ring fits—which equates to less anxiety.
 And when you’re ok discussing the ring with your partner as part of the marriage conversation, then you might want to see how Ramit Sethi got the perfect ring for his girlfriend, Cass;

-- make certain her engagement ring is ready and in your hands well before you head to Paris to propose (it can easily take jewelers 4-6 weeks … so do not procrastinate);
+- make certain her engagement ring is ready and in your hands long before you head to Paris to propose (it can easily take jewelers 4-6 weeks … so do not procrastinate);

-- it’s highly recommended that you protect her ring against loss, damage, theft, and other disappearance with worldwide jewelry insurance—notably when you’re planning a Paris proposal where travel is involved.
+- We recommend that you protect her ring against loss, damage, theft, and other disappearance with comprehensive jewelry insurance—notably when you’re planning a destination proposal where travel is involved.
 For an extra level of peace of mind, consider laser-inscribing the ring with its GIA report number;

 - finally, you may want to quickly scan these helpful travel tips on how to keep her ring unnoticed and safe as you pass through airport security and share a hotel room.

-How do I keep the diamond engagement ring box secret on the day of the proposal when it comes with a bulky original ring box?
+How do I keep the diamond engagement ring box a secret on the day of the proposal if it comes with a bulky original ring box?

-One brilliant solution to keeping her ring discrete on the day of your Paris proposal is to invest in a flat/slim diamond engagement ring box with a rotating ring holder.
+One brilliant solution to keeping her ring discrete on the day of your marriage proposal is to invest in a flat/slim diamond engagement ring box with a rotating ring holder.